 In connection with this offering, the working members will receive LAZ-MD Holdings exchangeable interests that will in the future be effectively exchangeable for shares of our common stock.
 Our managing directors who are working members will receive these LAZ-MD Holdings exchangeable interests, other than the managing directors of LAM, who will continue to hold their LAM equity units.
 The ownership of, and the ability to realize equity value from, these LAZ-MD Holdings exchangeable interests and underlying shares of our common stock will not be dependent upon a managing director's continued employment with our company, and our managing directors will no longer be restricted from leaving Lazard by the potential loss of the value of these membership interests.
-In addition, assuming these LAZ-MD Holdings exchangeable interests were exchangeable at the time of this offering and were all so exchanged, our managing directors would collectively hold shares of common stock representing approximately % of the outstanding shares of our common stock immediately after this offering (or approximately % assuming the underwriters' over-allotment option is exercised in full).
+In addition, assuming these LAZ-MD Holdings exchangeable interests were exchangeable at the time of this offering and were all so exchanged, our managing directors would collectively hold 62,500,000 shares of common stock representing approximately 62.5% of the outstanding shares of our common stock immediately after this offering (or approximately 59.5% assuming the underwriters' over-allotment option is exercised in full).
 These shares of common stock, upon full exchange, will ultimately be a more liquid security than their current membership interests in Lazard Group.

 The LAZ-MD Holdings exchangeable interests will be subject to restrictions on transfer and the timing of exchange.
 Most of these restrictions on the timing of exchange will survive for only a limited period and will permit our managing directors to leave Lazard without losing any of their LAZ-MD Holdings exchangeable interests or underlying shares of common stock.
-In addition, we have agreed that working members, including our non-LAM managing directors, who had capital interests at Lazard Group that are exchanged in the separation for capital interests in LAZ-MD Holdings will have those LAZ-MD Holdings capital interests redeemed in four equal installments on each of the first four anniversaries of this offering.
-We expect that, after the separation, our managing directors will hold approximately \$million of the LAZ-MD Holdings redeemable capital interests.
-For a description of the terms of these exchangeable interests, see "Management-Arrangements with Our Managing Directors-The Retention Agreements."
+In addition, we have agreed that working members, including our non-LAM managing directors, who had capital interests and rights at Lazard Group that are exchanged in the separation for capital interests and rights in LAZ-MD Holdings will have those LAZ-MD Holdings capital interests and rights redeemed or otherwise paid out in four equal installments on each of the first four anniversaries of this offering.
+We expect that, after the separation, our managing directors will hold approximately \$110 million of the LAZ-MD Holdings redeemable capital interests.
+For a description of the terms of these exchangeable interests, see "Management-Arrangements with Our Managing Directors-The Retention Agreements in General."
 Consequently, the steps we have taken to encourage the continued service of these individuals after this offering may not be effective.